josbeir/cakephp-docs-md/docs/4/en/controllers/components/pagination.md

     /dashboard?article[page]=1&tag[page]=3

-See the [paginator-helper-multiple](#paginator-helper-multiple) section for how to generate scoped HTML elements and URLs for pagination.
+See the [Paginator Helper Multiple](#paginator-helper-multiple) section for how to generate scoped HTML elements and URLs for pagination.

 ### Paginating the Same Model multiple Times

 To paginate the same model multiple times within a single controller action you need to define an alias for the model.
-See [table-registry-usage](#table-registry-usage) for additional details on how to use the table registry:
+See [Table Registry Usage](#table-registry-usage) for additional details on how to use the table registry:

 ``` php